Frisco Pigeon Mambo

 Frisco Pigeon Mambo is a 2000 absurdist fiction novel by author C.D.
 Payne.

+Plot summary

 The plot revolves around a group of pigeons who were raised in a scientific lab and forced to smoke cigarettes and drink sherry.
-Because they have only interacted with humans, and because one scientist in particular greets them in the morning with "Hello, men," they assume they are human.
+Because they have only interacted with humans, they assume they are human.
 They are extremely happy living in captivity, and their lives are upturned when a clueless animal rights group frees them from the lab.
 In revenge, the birds wreak havoc on San Francisco in order to maintain their smoking and drinking habits.

+Film Adaptation

-The book was at one time in pre-production to be made into an animated film called Party Animals by the Farrelly Brothers for 20th Century Fox Animation.
+In 1999, the book entered pre-production to be made into an animated film called Frisco Pigeon Mambo by the Farrelly Brothers for 20th Century Fox Animation.
+In 2000, the project was moved to Blue Sky Studios due to layoffs at 20th Century Fox Animation and the then-closure of their original studio.
+By 2003, Seth MacFarlane had been added on as a writer, and the project was renamed as Party Animals.
+The film was never released for unknown reasons.